mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

-There is already a single test that was created when we set up the app called `tests/test.js`, we will replace the content of this soon, but for now let’s see what happens when we run this tests:
+There is already a single test that was created when we set up the app called `tests/test.js`, we will replace the content of this soon, but for now let’s see what happens when we run this test:

 ```js
 svelte-super-rentals % npm run test